 Recognizing the global scope of these issues, we welcome submissions from all regions of the world.

-Deadline for submitting manuscripts is May 1, 2018.
+The deadline for submitting manuscripts is 1 June 2018.
 Inquiries regarding topic or scope for the special issue can be sent to email@example.com or firstname.lastname@example.org For further information regarding submission process please refer to: www.ineesite.org/en/journal/manuscript-submission-instructions

 The Journal on Education in Emergencies (JEiE) seeks to publish groundbreaking scholarly and practitioner work on education in emergencies (EiE), defined broadly as “quality learning opportunities for all ages in situations of crisis, including early childhood development, primary, secondary, non-formal, technical, vocation, higher and adult education” (INEE 2010).